How to Find a Surrogate Mother

 - Medical diagnostic tests and fertility testing (performed by healthcare professionals)

-- Mental health screenings (psychiatric tests performed by a mental health professional)
+- Psychiatric screenings (performed by a mental health professional)

-The match meeting is usually the aspect of the matching process that causes the most anxiety for IPs.
+The match meeting is usually the aspect of the matching process that causes the most anxiety for Intended Parents (IPs).
 Although you may be nervous about what to expect, what questions to ask, and other concerns, you may be surprised to learn that it’s not uncommon for IPs to explain, “As soon as we met her, we knew she was the right match for us.”

 Things to Consider During the Surrogate Matching Process